-Services-as-Software: Why AI Is Inverting the SaaS Model
+Services-as-Software: Why AI Is Inverting the SaaS Model for Agencies

 The services-as-software thesis argues that AI is inverting the dominant technology business model of the past twenty years.
 Instead of selling software tools that help customers perform work (software-as-a-service), companies will use AI to perform the work internally and sell the finished output (services-as-software).
 The customer buys the outcome, not the tool.